brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 self-describe, and predisposition to be gracefully evolved would be a vast improvement over the loose conventions of the world of semi-REST that we have today.

+## Until next time (#next-time)

+If you made it this far, you've just read 2,000+ words about Japan and software, which is more than I'd expect from anyone -- thanks for reading!
+I'll try not to wait another half year before writing again, but as usual, you can hear from me sooner by replying to this message.

 [1] In Japan, it's common even today to measure the size of a room by the number of tatami mats that fit in it.
 A